Drexel issues new statement about academic freedom and inclusivity

 The new statement also notes challenges posed by social media.
 "Very often electronic forms of communication (Twitter, in particular) are limited in their ability to communicate satire, irony and context, especially when referencing a horror like genocide."

+Drexel's initial response to Ciccariello-Maher's tweet drew sharp rebukes from others as well.

-More than 9,000 people have signed a petition (circulated prior to the release of Thursday's statement by Drexel) that said: "Let Drexel know--in the midst of the deafening, organized troll-storm -- that racist trolls deserve no platform in dictating academic discourse, let alone the off-duty tweets of academics.
-They are being VERY noisy; we can't be silent."
+More than 9,000 people have signed a petition (circulated prior to the release of the second statement by Drexel) that said: "Let Drexel know -- in the midst of the deafening, organized troll storm -- that racist trolls deserve no platform in dictating academic discourse, let alone the off-duty tweets of academics.
+They are being very noisy; we can't be silent."

+Many other groups and authors have been critical of the original Drexel statement.
+A blog post by the Foundation for Individual Rights in Education said that the university "failed" to defend academic freedom.
+A blog post at Reason, a libertarian publication, said, "Even if Ciccariello-Maher isn't formally disciplined, the experience of being called before the administration to answer for his tweet crimes is a form of silencing."

+Henry Reichman, professor emeritus of history at California State University at East Bay and chair of the AAUP's Committee A on Academic Freedom and Tenure, wrote on the AAUP blog that the university's original response was "simply wrong."

 Read more by